 Seagen is a U.S. pharmaceutical laboratory, headquartered in Seattle, which began operations in Spain in May 2020.
 It is a biotech company that is focused on the discovery, development, and commercialization of innovative cancer drugs.

 Seagen is currently making itself known in Spain since the European Commission (EC) authorized in February the commercialization of Tukysa (tucatinib) in Europe, a pioneering therapy for HER2+ metastatic breast cancer patients previously treated with or without brain metastases (a group of patients with high medical needs).

 Read more on the subject and find the most important business headlines with our companion app, Born2Invest.

 Seagen Spain is working to have a team of more than 20 employees this year

-The company, which works with improved antibodies that make the drugs more potent, has revenues of $1.5 trillion, added the executive.
+The company, which works with improved antibodies that make the drugs more potent, has revenues of $1.5 billion, added the executive.